urstrom/pv-data-parser/README.md

 # Data exchange interfaces

-## DDF: Day data format: Used between solarlog_parse/filter/output*
+## DDF: Day data format: Used for data exchange between functions solarlog_parse/filter/output*

 This is an array of data rows, characterized as follows:
 * the first data row contains the header, which is a dictionary to represent properties of the original file